 Takehara was flourished as a center of salt and sake production between the 17th and 19th century.
 Its old town is known as "Little Kyoto" due to the number of traditional wooden buildings preserved, where takes visitors back to the old days of the Edo era.

-Take a 15-minutes ferry ride from Tadanoumi Port and you will meet hundreds of wild rabbits as soon as you land the island.
+Take a 25-minutes ride from Takehara Port and you will meet hundreds of wild rabbits as soon as you land the island.
 Okunoshima Island is a small island, called “Rabbit Island” in a circumference of 4.2km with beautiful beaches and an incredible view of the inland sea from its summit.
 You can interact with the rabbits by feeding them.
 It is a part of the Seto Inland Sea National Park which contains accommodation facilities, a camp site, a hot spring, local delicacies and a visitor center.